chiffa/BioFlow/inlined_readme.rst

 Launch the analysis itself for the information flow in the interactome::

-   > interactome_analysis([hits_ids],  # list of hits
+   > interactome_analysis([hits_ids],
-                         desired_depth=9,  # how many samples we would like to generate to compare against processors=3,  # how many threads we would like to launch in parallel (in general 3/4 works best) background_list=background_bulbs_ids,  # list of background Ids
-                         skip_sampling=False,  # if true, skips the sampling of background set and retrieves stored ones instead from_memoization=False)  # if true, assumes the information flow for the hits sample has already been computed.
+                         desired_depth=9,
+                         processors=3,
+                         background_list=background_bulbs_ids,
+                         skip_sampling=False,
+                         from_memoization=False)

 Launch the analysis itself for the information flow in the annotation network (experimental)::

+   > knowledge_analysis([hits_ids],
+                       desired_depth=20,
+                       processors=3,
+                       skip_sampling=False)

+Where:

-   > knowledge_analysis([hits_ids], # list of hits
+:hits_ids: list of hits
-                       desired_depth=20, # how many samples we would like to generate to compare against processors=3,  how many threads we would like to launch in parallel (in general 3/4 works best) skip_sampling=False) # if true, skips the sampling of background set and retrieves stored ones instead
+:desired_depth: how many samples we would like to generate to compare against
+:processors: how many threads we would like to launch in parallel (in general 3/4 works best)
+:background_list: list of background Ids
+:skip_sampling: if true, skips the sampling of background set and retrieves stored ones instead
+:from_memoization: if true, assumes the information flow for the hits sample has already been computed

 BioFlow will print progress to the StdErr from then on and will output to the user's home directory, in a folder called 'outputs_YYYY-MM_DD <launch time>':